traverson/traverson-angular/readme.markdown

 traverson-angular With Media Type Plug-Ins
 ------------------------------------------

-You can use all media type plug-ins that are available for Traverson with traverson angular.
+You can use all media type plug-ins that are available for Traverson with traverson-angular.
 Here is how:

 * Make sure the JavaScript for the media type plug-in has been loaded (for example, add a script tag for traverson-hal.min.js).
 * Register the media type with a line like this: `traverson.registerMediaType(TraversonJsonHalAdapter.mediaType, TraversonJsonHalAdapter);`.